 All Saints Aisholt

-In line with guidance from the government and the Church of England all churches, including All Saints, are currently locked and closed.
+In line with guidance from the government and the Church of England all churches, including All Saints, are currently locked.

 The local Blessing a Crab Apple tree marking the Queen’s 60 years on the throne